ibog1/v-server-setup/README.md

 # v-server-setup

 A complete, structured setup of a Linux V‑Server for secure SSH access and an NGINX website.
-This document follows the checklist: each step is placed in its own section, explicit testing is described.
+This document follows the checklist: each step is placed in its own section, explicit testing is described. yavsak

 ## Table of contents